Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Experiments

 \subsection{Image generation}

-\paragraph{Experimental setup} Variational autoencoders (VAEs) \cite{kingma, rezende} have been widely adopted in HNN research to model latent embeddings in hyperbolic spaces \cite{nagano-et-al-2019, mathieu-et-al-2019, ovinnikov-et-al-2019, hsu20203dImg}.
-However, these works rely on hybrid architectures and mainly focus on learning strong embeddings.
-In this experiment, we extend the hyperbolic VAE to the fully hyperbolic setting using our proposed HCNN framework and, for the first time, evaluate its performance on image generation using the standard Fréchet Inception Distance (FID) metric \cite{FID}.
-Building on the experimental settings of \citet{ghosh-et-al-2019}, we test vanilla VAEs and assess generative performance on CIFAR-10 \cite{cifar}, CIFAR-100 \cite{cifar}, and CelebA \cite{celeba} datasets.
+\paragraph{Experimental setup} Variational autoencoders (VAEs) \citep{kingma, rezende} have been widely adopted in HNN research to model latent embeddings in hyperbolic spaces \citep{nagano-et-al-2019, mathieu-et-al-2019, ovinnikov-et-al-2019, hsu20203dImg}.
+HNNs have shown to generate more expressive embeddings under lower dimensionalities which would make them a good fit for VAEs.
+In this experiment, we extend the hyperbolic VAE to the fully hyperbolic setting using our proposed HCNN framework and, for the first time, evaluate its performance on image generation using the standard Fréchet Inception Distance (FID) metric \citep{FID}.

+Building on the experimental setting of \citet{ghosh-et-al-2019}, we test vanilla VAEs and assess generative performance on CIFAR-10 \citep{cifar}, CIFAR-100 \citep{cifar}, and CelebA \citep{celeba} datasets.
 We compare our HCNN-VAE against the Euclidean and two hybrid models.
-Like most previous works, the hybrid models only include a hyperbolic latent distribution and no hyperbolic layers.
-Furthermore, we employ the wrapped normal distributions in the Lorentz model \cite{nagano-et-al-2019} and the Poincaré ball \cite{mathieu-et-al-2019}, respectively.
+Following prior works, the hybrid models only include a latent hyperbolic distribution and no hyperbolic layers.
+Specifically, we employ the wrapped normal distributions in the Lorentz model \citep{nagano-et-al-2019} and the Poincaré ball \citep{mathieu-et-al-2019}, respectively.

 \paragraph{Main results} The results in Table \ref{tab:results_gen} show that our HCNN-VAE outperforms all baselines.
-Also, the hybrid models improve performance over the Euclidean model, indicating that learning the latent embeddings in hyperbolic spaces is beneficial.
-However, our HCNN model is better at leveraging the advantages of hyperbolic geometry due to its fully hyperbolic architecture.
-These results suggest that our method is a promising approach for modeling latent structures in image data and has the potential to generate high-quality images when employing more complex architectures.
+Likewise, the hybrid models improve performance over the Euclidean model, indicating that learning the latent embeddings in hyperbolic spaces is beneficial.
+This is likely due to the higher representation capacity of the hyperbolic space, which is crucial in low dimensional settings.
+However, our HCNN is better at leveraging the advantages of hyperbolic geometry due to its fully hyperbolic architecture.
+These results suggest that our method is a promising approach for generation and for modeling latent structures in image data.